Stroud Street Names – Display at our Summer Exhibition in the Museum in the Park, July 2015

 Carlton Gardens – Carlton House, now the Conservative Cub.

-Parliament St – formerly known in its western end as Tower Hill, then Hill St after a lady councillor, and its eastern end as Hocker Hill then Silver Street (relates to stalls selling novelties) as far as Town’s-end (top of Acre St).
+Parliament St – formerly known in its western end as Tower Hill, then Hill St (after Margaret Hill, the first women to be elected to the former Stroud Urban District Council); and its eastern end as Hocker Hill then Silver Street (relates to stalls selling novelties) as far as Town’s-end (top of Acre St).
 Tower House was demolished to build the Police Station. c.
-1960 then it became a continuation of Parliament St.
+1960 it all became a continuation of Parliament St.

 Queen’s Drive and Princes Road, Cashes Green – were new roads in 1953 and needed a name – and it was year of the Coronation.
 Other roads also named then were Cotswold Rd, Elm Road, Moorhall Place and Harper Road